 To evaluate the performance of the system we determine the maximum number of users that the system can handle.
 With handle we mean that 5% of the users in the system will not be given any service.
 Since the maximum number of users is a random variable we use the average as performance measure.

-The number of users that can be supported is determined by adding one user at a time and then deciding if at least 95% of the users can communicate.
-If that is the case another user is added until less than 95% of the users can be given service.
+The number of users that can be supported is determined by increasing the system load until less than 95% of the users can communicate.
+Each load case is an independent experiment.